-In other instances, with regard to children, decisions to pass on personal information may be taken by a person with parental responsibility in consultation with the health professionals concerned.
+In other instances with regard to children, decisions to pass on personal information may be taken by a person with parental responsibility in consultation with the health professionals concerned.

 Under the Children Act 2004 key people and bodies have the duty to make arrangements which ensure their functions are discharged with regard to the need to safeguard and promote the welfare of children.
-This extends to the member agencies of Confidentiality Policy IC 01 v6 January 2021 Birmingham and Solihull Mental Health Foundation Trust Page 21 of 48 the Local Safeguarding Children's Board and services they commission.
+This extends to the member agencies of the Local Safeguarding Children's Board and services they commission.
 Information sharing is fundamental for complying with this statutory regulation.
 Child protection is an area where information may be shared without the consent of the child or their parent.
 In child protection cases, if the health professional (or other member of staff) has knowledge of abuse or neglect relevant information will be shared with others on a strictly controlled basis so that decisions regarding the child's welfare can be taken in the light of all relevant information.